 • If you cannot find any paper jammed in the printer, yet but it continues to display these errors, the printer may have either a broken or stuck Exit Sensor Flag or the Narrow Media Sensor Flag.
 To locate the Exit Sensor Flag, please click here.
 For the location of the Narrow Media Sensor Flag, please click here.

 • If you find any broken sensor flags, remove and save them.
 Try printing again.
 If the paper jam errors continue, the printer will likely require service to correct the issue.
 For more information on arranging repair service, please contact Lexmark Support.

 • Are you printing on regular plain bond copy paper?
 If not, try printing again with plain copy paper.
 This will eliminate any specialty media as helping to cause the jamming.
 Even if the specialty media has worked in the past, certain specialty papers, letterhead stock, label stock, and card stock are more prone to jamming in the fuser unit.
 For more information on recommended paper types, please refer to the Card Stock and Label Guide.

 IMPORTANT!
 If the paper jam error code ends in .3x, .4x, or .5x, then the fuser unit has exceeded its expected life and you will need to have the maintenance kit replaced before warranty service can be performed.
 For more information, please contact Lexmark Technical Support or an Authorized Service Provider in your area.

-If you require additional assistance, please close this window and locate Get In Touch with Lexmark! for contact information.
-NOTE: When calling for support, you will need your printer model/machine type and serial number (SN).
-If you need help locating these, click here.
+If you need additional assistance, please go to the Lexmark support site, type your printer mode; and locate Get In Touch with Lexmark! for contact information.
+NOTE: When calling for support, you will need the following: